 Why Authenticity Matters

 Authenticity isn’t just a good quality to have, it’s vital to the success of your marketing strategy.
-According to Social Media Today, 90% of Millennials say authenticity is important to them in making purchasing decisions.
-Lest you think that only idealistic young people care about authenticity, 80% of Baby Boomers felt the same.
+According to Social Media Today, 90% of consumers say that brand authenticity is important to them.

-Bombarded by more and more advertising everyday, people are becoming immune to false promises and fancy sales tricks.
+Bombarded by more and more advertising everyday, people are becoming immune to slick actors and editing tricks.
 If you really want your message to resonate, you have to offer something that feels true, real, and honest.
 In short, authentic.

 It might seem like people buy based on logic or facts: i.e. this product is less expensive, more reliable, or has better features.
 In reality, most people make purchasing decisions based on emotion and only later rationalize those decisions with facts.
 With authenticity, you help customers bond emotionally with your business.